 Esperança has been working in Mozambique since 2003 in partnership with NGUNI, a local NGO that shares our same mission to improve the health of local families in a sustainable way.
 In this southeastern country of Africa, Esperança is supporting Mozambican families through access to clean water, improved nutrition, and HIV/AIDS support.

-Mozambique has been ranked the sixth poorest country in the world by the World Bank.
-In this area of the world, HIV/AIDS, cholera and malaria have decreased the average life span to just 48 years.
-Approximately 1 out of 4 people living in Sofala have HIV/AIDS.
-To complicate this situation, Beira is at sea level and much of the surrounding terrain is swampy, a prime location for the breeding of malaria-carrying mosquitoes.
+The majority of Mozambicans live on less than a $1.25 per day according to the World Bank.
+Over half of the population still lives below the poverty line.
+In this area of the world, not having access to clean water and diseases such as HIV/AIDS, cholera and malaria have decreased the average life span to just 55 years.
 Also, due to the lack of infrastructure, sewage systems have not functioned properly for decades.
 During the rainy season, the sewage systems frequently contaminate available clean water sources, making cholera rampant.

 Our public health programs in Mozambique include:

 - Developing improved water systems to increase access to water and improve sanitation overall

 - Training families how to plant family gardens that can help improve the availability of nutritious food

 - Access to HIV/AIDS testing, medication, and psychological support